Mathilde Degois

 Welcome to my website!

 My research interests lie between environmental and development economics, with a focus on water-related issues.
-During my PhD, I am a teaching assistant at École Normale Supérieure Paris-Saclay.
+I use applied microeconometrics, quasi-experimental methods, and spatial analysis.

 Research